 In other FCC news, the Leagues are house-hunting out west this week (so please be praying for them), Marge Beall is recovering well from her fall back in December (and hopes to be back with us soon), and we’ve started up scheduling some meals to be brought to the Stensons as they settle in to taking care of the newest Stenson, baby Jane (so please contact the office if you’d like more information on that).

 I’ve also been asked to remind everyone that our annual Super Bowl Party is coming up next Sunday (the doors open at 4:30), and that our annual Valentine’s Day Dinner is coming up on the Saturday after that (tickets are on sale now).
 Both of these events are about more than just the event itself -- they’re excellent and fun opportunities to invite non-FCCers who might not have a church home to something fun and engaging, filled with good food and warm fellowship (well, and the Valentine’s Day Dinner proceeds go to benefit our Youth Group, so that’s a good thing, too).
 So even if you can’t join us yourself, please consider extending an invitation to others.

-In our message this week, Peter Kim shared about the critical importance of being “Connected” -- the community of Christ being connected to one another and the church being connected to the world around us, but most importantly, Christians being connected to God.
+In our message this week, our missionary shared about the critical importance of being “Connected” -- the community of Christ being connected to one another and the church being connected to the world around us, but most importantly, Christians being connected to God.

 He talked about the Mount Sinai experience, and how the later tabernacle was essentially a “portable Sinai” that allowed the Hebrews to take that radical connection to God with them as they moved.
 Later, the Temple in Jerusalem afforded people a focal point of connection with God.
 And then Jesus Christ was our “Immanuel,” God living with us, in even more radical, personal connection (in fact, John 1:14 says that Jesus “tabernacled” among us).
 Through Christ’s death and resurrection, God has adopted us, connecting us into His own family.